mtk3d/tui-musement/CONTRIBUTING.md

 Every new target that can be executed as a command, should contain the comment started with `##`.
 All those comments are parsed by the help command.

-The targets that are commands, should be as shor and as descriptive as possible.
+The targets that are commands, should be as short and as descriptive as possible.
 The best would be one-word commands.

 ## Unit Tests